-We’re proud of Aberaeron and its surrounding area and love living here.
+We’re proud of Aberaeron and its surrounding area.
 A small planned Georgian town of around 1500 inhabitants, with the tidal harbour as its focal point and interesting independent shops.

 Come and stay and you can do as much or as little as you wish.

-Watching the sun set on Cardigan Bay is one of our top tips as you enjoy a drink on the harbour wall, as is walking the Coastal Path to New Quay and Llangrannog, strolling to Llanerchaeron National Trust or further afield on some great cycling routes that can be downloaded from Glyn’s blog.
+Watching the sun set on Cardigan Bay is one of our top tips as you enjoy a drink on the harbour wall, as is walking the Coastal Path to New Quay and Llangrannog, strolling to Llanerchaeron National Trust or further afield on some great cycling routes.

 CN Traveller Nov 2019…